 Alcoholism is a disease that can control a person to the extent of changing their mental and physical appearance, as well as impair their ability to work or function socially.
 In Canada, thousands of people are struggling with this disease.
 Some begin their struggle at a very early age.

 It is estimated that 17% of the alcoholics in Canada are underage drinkers.
 As people continue to drink in excessive amounts, they cannot control their actions.
 An alcoholic can have drastic mood swings that range from severely depressed to great enthusiasm to intense and violent anger.
 Because of these changes in personality, the ability to hold a job, or stay in any form of relationship, is severely hindered or impossible.

 The Canadian government has continually sought ways to help curb the onslaught of alcoholism and the economic problems that come with it.
-As treatment progresses and counselors realize the need for a multi pronged approach to treating alcoholism, new methods are being introduced with some success.
+As the treatment progresses and counselors realize the need for a multi-pronged approach to treating alcoholism, new methods are being introduced with some success.
 A switch from short-term treatment to long-term in house alcohol treatment has seen some success in the last few years.
 Another part of a multifaceted treatment approach is through the use of different medications.

 Medication is often used in conjunction with other treatment avenues, but not as a standalone method for successful treatment.
 There are several types of medicines available that counselors and physicians can prescribe.
 However, three have shown remarkable progress in treating the disease of alcoholism.